ssovit/TikTok-Private-API-PHP/README.md

 | **Mega** | 100 USD | 12,000 | ~360,000 |
 | **Ultra** | custom pricing | ? | ? |

+mail me at sovit.tamrakar@gmail.com or contact via telegram at https://t.me/ssovit for subscription info

 # Disclaimer
 TikTok is always updating their API endpoints but I will try to keep this library whenever possible.
 I take no responsibility if you or your IP gets banned using this API.
 It's recommended that you use proxy.